dojo/app/README.md

 Further, definitions must either have a `factory` or an `instance` property.
 With `factory` you must specify either a module identifier string or a factory function that can create the appropriate action, store or widget.
 With `instance` you can also specify a module identifier string, or alternatively an action, store or widget instance as appropriate.

+Note that if an action, store or widget instance is provided to the `instance` option, the `identify*()` methods will not return their associated ID until the respective `get*()` methods have been called.

 The application factory must be loaded with [`dojo-loader`](https://github.com/dojo/loader) in order to resolve module identifiers.
 Both ES and UMD modules are supported.
 The default export is used as the `factory` or `instance` value.

 Custom element definitions must have a `name` property, which must be a [valid custom element name](https://www.w3.org/TR/custom-elements/#valid-custom-element-name) (and not `widget-projector` or `widget-instance`).
 They must also have the `factory` property, but *not* the `id` and `instance` properties